bckwon/bckwon.github.io-hugo/content/publication/surrogate_interaction.md

 [header]
-  caption = "Sketches for visualizing multimodal social networks developed collaboratively by social scientists and visual analytics experts." image = "surrogate_interaction_teaser.png"
+  caption = "Sketches for visualizing multimodal social networks developed collaboratively by social scientists and visual analytics experts." image = "surrogate_interaction_teaser.png" video_caption = "In this paper, we introduce the notion of Surrogate Interaction that ties together a large subset of these techniques through the use of a surrogate object that allow users to interact with the surrogate instead of the domain object."

 +++